We have often heard that padel was a sport requiring less physical condition and causing less injuries that tennis. Is it really a reality?

 What do these data mean?

-The data indicate that between le padel and tennis among amateurs, there is not really much difference in terms of injured areas.
-However, there is a slightly higher percentage of back injuries in the padel.
+The data indicate that between Padel and tennis among amateurs, there is not really much difference in terms of injured areas.
+However, there is a slightly higher percentage of back injuries in padel.

-The shoulder, in great demand in tennis through service and padel with the many gestures such as the smash, the bandeja or vibora that are performed above the height of the head, is a much less risky area than the elbow, leading injury among fans of both sports.
+The shoulder, very much in demand in tennis via the service and in padel with the numerous gestures such as the smash, the bandeja or the vibora which are carried out above the height of the head, is a much less risky area than the elbow, leading injury among fans of both sports.
 The famous tennis elbow is of course to blame, it is therefore essential for a fan of pay attention to the choice of your material.

 Differences between amateurs and professionals